HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Experiment

 \textbf{Quantitative Comparison with State-of-the-Art.} To assess fidelity and diversity, we compute FID~\cite{Heusel17} and LPIPS~\cite{Zhang18unreasonable} following the one-shot settings in~\cite{Li23HAE}.
 Results in \cref{tab: quantitative_comparison} show significant improvements in FID and LPIPS scores on all four datasets except for the FID score on vggfaces due to the low resolution, affirming the advantages of our diffusion-based approach over previous GAN-based methods.

 \textbf{Qualitative Evaluation.} We compare \modelname{} qualitatively with WaveGAN~\cite{yang22wavegan} and HAE~\cite{Li23HAE}.
-As seen in \cref{fig: Comparison}, \modelname{} generates highly diverse images with detailed fidelity, such as fine feather details, which other methods lack or struggle to maintain.
-A user study further validates our method by rating quality, fidelity, and diversity. \cref{table: user-study} shows \modelname{} surpasses all baselines, attributed to its strong retention of identity features and fine-grained detail variation.
-Additional details are provided in SM.
+As shown in \cref{fig: Comparison}, \modelname{} generates highly diverse images with fine-grained fidelity, such as detailed feather textures, which other methods fail to preserve.
+A user study further evaluates synthesis quality, identity preservation, and category-irrelevant diversity across these methods.
+As reported in \cref{table: user-study}, \modelname{} consistently outperforms all baselines, with notable improvements in fidelity and diversity, attributed to its effective disentanglement of identity-relevant and irrelevant features.
+Additional details are provided in Sec.
+I of the SM.

-\textbf{Text-Guided Image Editing.} \modelname{} also supports text-guided few-shot generation, a capability lacking in prior methods.
-Results in \cref{fig: Image_Editing} show that the hyperbolic delta mapper achieves accurate, disentangled editing without changing the category.
-By combining stochastic subcode variation and hyperbolic semantic shifts, \modelname{} generates category-consistent images with specific features.
-More details are available in SM.